QuiescentRabbitt/Musical-Dodging/README.md

 # Musical-Dodging
-A game where the player's objective is to dodge falling pianon otes
+A game where the player's objective is to dodge falling piano notes Finished 4/28/18